 My firstborn was always physically with me; however, with my second, I have realized that it’s OK and important to prioritize taking care of myself too.
 And yes, that means I deserve to have a shower when I want to have a shower!
 I purchased a crib toy (specifically, the Baby Einstein Sea Dreams Soother Crib Toy) that my baby has loved since he was born.
 After a nap and good feed, he will happily watch this toy while I grab a shower.
 It’s great to be able to watch him on the monitor knowing he is safe in his crib while I grab a few moments for myself.

 We used a baby bath, which became a sit-up bath, with my first for almost a year.
 We didn’t see the need to use the regular-size bath.
 However, with two kids, using a baby bath meant having to bathe them separately, which took twice the time.
 Once the baby was old enough to sit up, we found a baby seat that secures into the bath, making bathing two kids at once quick and easy.

-(Never rely solely on a bath seat to keep your baby safe.
+Keep in mind: it's important to never rely solely on a bath seat to keep your baby safe.
 The use of infant bath seats and bath rings has been linked to the drowning death of infants in Canada.
-Drowning has occurred when babies were out of their caregiver's sight and reach for only seconds, when they climbed out of the bath seat, when they slipped through the leg openings, or when the suction cups on the bath seat came loose and the bath seat tipped over.)
+Drowning has occurred when babies were out of their caregiver's sight and reach for only seconds, when they climbed out of the bath seat, when they slipped through the leg openings, or when the suction cups on the bath seat came loose and the bath seat tipped over.